Can a Bad Car Battery Cause Engine Misfire? Knowing the Truth

 When there is a problem with the ignition system of your car, it may result in an engine misfire.
 This implies that there may be a probable imperfect combustion process within the cylinder.

-When looking for reasons for such misfires, a bad car battery is what comes up in mind.
+When looking for reasons for such misfires, a bad car battery is what comes to mind.
 Read through to find out the truth behind the same.

 1. How Can a Bad Car Battery Lead To A Misfire?